WVURAIL/dspira/_posts/2026-08-15-Correlation_and_Interferometry.md

-The text, equations and code on this page were written by **Pranav Sanghavi** at the WVU Radio Astronomy Instrumentation Laboratory on 21 May 2018, and are published here under this site's MIT licence.
+The text, equations and code on this page were written by **Pranav Sanghavi** at the WVU Radio Astronomy Instrumentation Laboratory on 21 May 2018, and are published here under this site's MIT license.
 The notebook was ported from Python 2 to Python 3 in 2026; the autocorrelation figure was added then, and everything else is his.